de-vnull/vnstat-on-merlin/README.md

-# vnstat-on-merlin - _Release - R1_
+# vnstat-on-merlin - _Release - R1 and R2_

 # README #

 ### See changelog for details ###
-* This is the first release - R1
+* This documentation includes the first release (R1) based on vnStat 1.18 and the second release (R2) based on vnStat 2.6.
+* MIPS-based routers will stay on R1 since vnStat 2.x is not available for the platform.

 ### What is this repository for? ###